itf/6s092/courses/IAP19/PS/PS065/content.md

 csq_allow_submit = True
 csq_allow_submit_after_answer_viewed = False
 csq_soln = ["Omega(log(n))", "Omega(log(n,2))"]
-csq_explanation = "the number of different indexes" csq_nsubmits = None
+csq_explanation = "the minimum height of the decision tree for binary search" csq_nsubmits = None
 </question>

 ## Improving find
-Since we cannot decrease the number of leaves of our decision tree, in order to make its height smaller we need to increase its branching factor.
+Since we cannot decrease the number of leaves of our decision tree, in order to make its height smaller  than the lower bound that you just calculated, we need to increase its branching factor.

-Suppose you are looking for an element in an array, given their id.
-Suppose you can jump to location array[id] is 1 step.
-Suppose there is at most one element of each id, and that if an element has id = k, they are at location $k$ in the array.
+Suppose you are looking for an element in an array, given their id number.
+Suppose you can jump to location array[id] in 1 step, there is at most one element of each id, and that if an element has $id = k$, they are at location $k$ in the array.

 <question expression>